 - Dan Whitfield — U.S. Senate — Democrats, shockingly and inexcusably, ended up not running a candidate against hard-right senator Tom Cotton this cycle.
 (This is actually worse than the time they ran someone who may or may not have existed for Congress in Georgia.)
 Fortunately, there is Dan Whitfield, a Bernie supporter and progressive Independent.
 Without the support of any party, Whitfield is a long shot, but he deserves more coverage since Cotton is a fascist.

 - Shahid Buttar — Congress, District 11 — running against Nancy Pelosi.
 Read a Current Affairs profile of Shahid and an article encouraging readers to believe in him.
+(NOTE: This article was published before public allegations that Shahid Buttar engaged in sexual harassment and sexism toward female staffers.
+We have left the article up for the record but are linking to the allegations as they are important and must be taken seriously.)

 - Sarah Davis — State Assembly, District 78